How to wire your Smart Power Filter Board in a FAST Neuron-controlled pinball machine¶

 The FAST Smart Power Filter Board is the interface between your power supplies and the rest of your machine.
 It takes the raw DC power output from your power supplies, breaks it into branch circuits, adds fuses, holds reserve tanks for the 48V (those three large capacitors), provides a high-current, low-resistance DC ground tie point, and adds remote control and monitoring via an onboard microprocessor with a connection to one of the breakout ports on the Neuron.

-This "Smart" Power Filter Board is a new product created specifically for FAST Neuron-controlled pinball machines.
+This "Smart" Power Filter Board is an update to the initial Power Filter Board which has been specifically designed for FAST Neuron-controlled pinball machines.
 If you've wired up a Nano-controlled machine in the past, the old FAST Power Filter Board is similar (Part number:

 FP-PWR-005), though technically a different and non-interchangeable board with this one.